The Good Life Experience, Hawarden, Flintshire

 This zoologist, broadcaster and bestselling author has featured on the BBC’s Springwatch, but Lucy’s wit, verve and massive sense of fun safely remove her from the more orthodox modes of TV nature commentary.
 After all, Lucy is the founder of the SAS – the Sloth Appreciation Society.
 Her enthusiasm for the natural world’s more astonishing fringes has taken her around the world.
 At Good Life this will be reflected in what should be a compelling and gloriously gung-ho talk based on her recent book The Unexpected Truth About Animals.

 Viv forged an undimming reputation with The Slits, her guitar helping power their dancehall-inflected post-punk from 1976 onwards.
 Viv’s acclaimed 2014 memoir Clothes, Clothes, Clothes.
 Music, Music, Music.
 Boys, Boys, Boys. was published by Faber & Faber and led to numerous captivating festival appearances.
-Now she has a frank literary follow-up, To Throw Away Unopened, which looks at family, identity and “human dysfunctionality”.
-At Good Life, Viv will discuss her new book with the esteemed Guardian writer and Caught by the River contributor Jude Rogers.
+Now she has a frank literary follow-up, To Throw Away Unopened, which looks at family, identity and “human dysfunctionality”, and which she will discuss with Dave Simpson at this year’s Good Life.

 Celebrated wildlife sound-recordist Chris Watson has one of the great unlikely recording histories, having worked with both Sir David Attenborough and the seminal Sheffield electronic group Cabaret Voltaire.
 Chris has worked extensively for the BBC – from the Springwatch and Autumnwatch shows to Radio 4 wildlife specials.
 He has also released numerous solo and collaborative albums, a mix of field recordings and electronic music.
 At Good Life, Chris says he will present,“A watercourse sound journey from Penycloddiau, a mountain in Flintshire, to Ynys Enlli, aka Bardsey Island.”